Facial composite: Evolutionary systems

 Evolutionary systems may be broadly described as holistic or global in that they primarily attempt to create a likeness to the suspect through an evolutionary mechanism in which a witness's response to groups of complete faces (not just features) converges towards an increasingly accurate image.
 Introduced in the 2000s, such systems are finding increasing use by police forces.

 Several of these systems originate in academia: EFIT-V (University of Kent), EvoFIT (University of Stirling, University of Lancashire, and University of Winchester), and ID (University of Cape Town).

 A 2012 police field trial indicated that an EvoFIT directly led to the arrest of a suspect and then a conviction in 29% of cases.
+There have been many notable successes - for example, in this investigation, EvoFIT has directly led to the arrest of a serial rapist.